-3) It is only permissible to install a universal child seat to the third seat row as long as the second row seats have been removed and the seat belts are of sufficient length for the child seat type.

-4) On vehicles with a 2-seat bench only in the second row, it is permissible to install a universal child restraint on the third seat row but only on the passenger side outer seat (i.e. nearest the sliding side door), due to the increased clearance in front of it.
+3) It is permissible to install a universal child seat to the third seat row if the second row seats have been removed and the seat belts are of sufficient length for the child seat type.
+Similarly, on left hand drive models with a 2 seat bench in the second row, it is permissible to install a universal child restraint on the third seat row but only on the right hand outboard side, due to increased clearance in front of it.

-- U = Suitable for universal category restraint systems for use in this weight and age class, in conjunction with three-point seat belt. - UF = Suitable for universal category forward-facing restraint systems for use in this weight and age class, in conjunction with three-point seat belt. - + = Suitable for ISOFIX child restraint system with mounting brackets and anchorage points, where fitted.
-When mounting an ISOFIX child restraint system, only systems that have been approved for the vehicle may be used.
-Refer to "Permissible options for fitting an ISOFIX child restraint system". - X = Seat position not suitable for children in this weight and age class.
+- U = Suitable for universal category restraint systems for use in this weight and age class, in conjunction with three-point seat belt. - + = Seat with ISOFIX mounting available.
+When mounting an ISOFIX child restraint system, only systems that have been approved for the vehicle may be used. - X = Seat position not suitable for children in this weight and age class.